Anayatc/CatPhish/README.md

 6. CSS

 ## Testing
-py.test - to test the script in it's ability to follow short urls to their destination, to test stripping the url of subdomains and other infromation to return just the domain name, to test the what the who.is look up returns
+py.test - to test the script in it's ability to follow short urls to their destination, to test stripping the url of subdomains and other information to return just the domain name, to test the what the who.is look up returns

 ## How to Run
 1. install Python 3.6